Some Legends Rise and Fall

 I have no recollection of meeting or knowing him, except the common stories that I heard and passed on over time.
 Jaime Carlos de Veyra was born on November 4, 1873, in Tanauan, Leyte Province.
 He attended public and private schools, and finished college at Colegio de San Juan de Letran, Manila in 1893.
 He studied law, philosophy, and letters at the University of Santo Tomas, Manila, from 1895–1897.
 If he is one of the children of my great grandfather’s brother whom he sent to college with the family’s lands, and became successful, if he is the one who became the Governor of Leyte in 1906 and 1907, and a member of the Philippine House of Representatives, 1907–1909; if he is the father of Manuel R. de Veyra who was a doctor during World War II serving at Bataan and Jesus R. de Veyra who became a judge and was Dean of the Ateneo Law School, 1976–1981, bringing pride and honor to our family and the nation, then the means have served the purpose for a common good.
 We, too, can use our wealth and inheritance to serve the many, and not just the few.

-To all his children and family, his legacy and services as the people’s doctor has impacted the most.
-He did not treat his being a doctor as an income, but service.
-His integrity, honesty and sense of fairness has without boundaries.
+To all his children and family, his legacy and services as the people’s doctor have affected the most.
+He did not treat his being a doctor as an income, but as a service.
+His integrity, honesty and sense of fairness have without boundaries.
 He loved everything in life, culture, arts, theater, sports, and chess.
 His thirst for learning and science is insatiable.
 He is a strong advocate of integrating sciences in everything in life.
 He is always humble, compassionate, and generous person.
-He is a big man, with big voice and big heart and a legendary sense of humor.
-To his wife, lawyer Dolores Padua Paredes from Abra and la Union, he will always be the gentle giant.

 To this legacy, his children wanted to pay forward, as he already paved the way for them.
 In all their successes, their father has a part and influence.
-They are not just grateful for being a part of the legend, they want to live on that legacy, that someday, their own legends will rise.
+They are not just grateful for being a part of the legend, they want to live on that legacy, that someday, their own legends will rise.~Myrna D. Santos

 The Legends Beneath the Old Acacia Tree: